T-Mobile Netherlands: The Rematch

 What is the core mechanism of the film?

-An ordinary office setting plus an impossible “black hole” object.
-The story escalates through a chain of increasingly greedy decisions.
+The film puts an ordinary office setting next to an impossible “black hole” object, then escalates through a chain of increasingly greedy decisions.

 Why does the short work so well?